-Statistical analysis was also used to understand how different hyperparameters affect each other, and the \acrshort{dt} induction algorithm performances.
-AN approach to evaluate how the hyperparameters are affecting the performance of the induced models when different tuning techniques are performed is the use of~fANOVA (Functional ANOVA framework)\footnote{\url{https://github.com/automl/fanova}}, introduced in~\cite{Hutter:2014}.
+Another approach to evaluate how the \acrshort{hp} are affecting the performance of the induced models when different tuning techniques are used is the use of~fANOVA (Functional ANOVA framework)\footnote{\url{https://github.com/automl/fanova}}, introduced in~\citet{Hutter:2014}.
 In that paper, the authors present a linear-time algorithm for computing marginal predictions and quantify the importance of single hyperparameters and interactions between them.
 The key idea is to generate regression trees that predict the performance of hyperparameter settings and apply the variance decomposition framework directly to the trees in these forests.

-In the source article, the authors ran fANOVA with \acrshort{smbo} hyperparameter settings over some scenarios, but never with more than $13.000$ hyperparameter settings.
+In the source article, the authors ran fANOVA with \acrshort{smbo} hyperparameter settings over some scenarios but never with more than $13.000$ hyperparameter settings.
 Here, a single execution of \acrshort{irace} generates $30 \times 10 \times 900 = 270.000$ evaluations.
 Thus, experiments using all techniques would have a high computational cost.
-Since \acrshort{irace} was the best technique overall in both algorithms, it was used to provide the hyperparameter settings to this analysis.
-In the experiments, hyperparameter settings from $3$ repetitions were used and more memory was allocated to the fANOVA code.
+Since \acrshort{irace} was the best technique overall for both algorithms, it was used to provide the \acrshort{hp} to this analysis.
+The experiments used settings from $3$ repetitions, and more memory was allocated to the fANOVA code.

-Figure~\ref{fig:fanova_params} shows the results for \acrshort{dt} induction algorithms.
-In the figure, the x-axis shows all datasets while y-axis presents the hyperparameters importance regarding fANOVA.
-The larger the importance of a hyperparameter (or pair of them), the darker its corresponding square, i.e., more important is the hyperparameter for inducing trees in the dataset (scaled between zero and one).
+Figure~\ref{fig:fanova_params} shows the results for both \acrshort{dt} algorithms.
+In the figure, the x-axis shows all datasets while the y-axis presents the hyperparameters' importance regarding fANOVA.
+The larger the importance of a hyperparameter (or pair of them), the darker its corresponding square, i.e., the more important the hyperparameter is for inducing trees in the dataset (scaled between zero and one).

-In the figure, any single hyperparameter (or combination of them), whose contribution to the performance of the final models was lower than $0.005$, was removed.
-Applying this filter substantially reduced the hyperparameters in focus, but even so, most of the rows in the heatmap are almost white (light red).
-This analysis shows that most of the combinations have little contribution to the performance of the induced \acrshort{dt}s.
+In the figure, any hyperparameter (or their combination) whose contribution to the performance of the final models was lower than $0.005$ was removed.
+Applying this filter reduced the hyperparameters in focus, but even so, most of the rows in the heatmap are almost white (light red).
+This analysis shows that most combinations have little contribution to the performance of the induced \acrshortpl{dt}.